KayeJD/FRDM-KL46-Programming/README.md

 # FRDM-KL46Z-Programming

 ![image](https://github.com/KayeJD/FRDM-KL46Z-Programming/assets/139111295/5be178dd-96f1-4fb9-9ebd-d2201e01a7d4)

-A project folder featuring my projects involving programming a FRDM-KL46Z board using MCUXpresso.
+Welcome to the repository showcasing my practices with embedded programming using MCUXpresso on the FRDM KL46 development board.
+This repository demonstrates my proficiency in working with various peripherals and configuring functionalities such as PWM (Pulse Width Modulation), ADC (Analog to Digital Converter), TPM (Timer/Pulse Width Modulation), and more.
 You can find the necessary files, configurations, and source code I used in developing these embedded systems applications in C. In each folder, you'll be able to find the **peripherals, setup, and description/overview** of each project.
+The Schematics and Datasheets needed are provided as files

+### Skills learned so far...
+- PWM Configuration: Demonstrates how to configure and utilize PWM for controlling motors, LEDs, or other devices.
+- ADC Implementation: Shows the implementation of ADC for reading analog sensor data.
+- TPM Setup: Illustrates how to set up and utilize TPM for various timing and pulse-width modulation tasks.
+- Peripheral Integration: Examples integrating multiple peripherals to accomplish specific tasks or functionalities.

+## Usage
+1. Clone the repository to your local machine.
+2. Open the projects in MCUXpresso IDE or your preferred development environment.
+3. Explore the source files in the /src directory to understand the implementation details.
+4. Refer to documentation in the /docs folder for additional insights or explanations.

 ## MCUXpresso Clock Configurations
 Set the clock to these settings: